tinode/webapp/README.md

 The app is about 200KB minified and gzipped.
 That includes all dependencies (React, ReactDOM), fonts, graphics, css etc.

 Although the app is generally usable, keep in mind that this is work in progress.
 Some bugs probably exist.
 The app was tested in the latest Chrome & Firefox only.
-NPM [is available](https://www.npmjs.com/package/tinode-webapp).
+NPM package is available at https://www.npmjs.com/package/tinode-webapp.

 Try possibly newer or older version live at https://api.tinode.co/.
 For login and other instructions [see here](https://github.com/tinode/chat/#demo).